Chapter 6: In the Wilds by the Xap'yu

 “What was that?”
 Jyevodirr asked.

-“Oh, he was just blaming you for not shaking in your shoes.
-Because he had never been this close to flesh eaters,” R’vag answered instead.
+“Oh, he’s blaming you.
+For not shaking in your shoes.
+See, the city boy has never been this close to flesh eaters,” R’vag answered instead.

 “Shut up.
 You two are completely wild animals.”
 Rraos grumbled.
 Jyevodirr laughed.

 “Oh?
-But I remember that you loved doing some ‘wild animal’ stuff?
-At some fine establishments?”
+But I remember you loving being a ‘wild animal’?
+At that fine establishments?”
 R’vag quipped with a pouty face.

 Rraos’ cheeks burnt red.
 “Shut up, you damned animal!”